What Dealer Paid for Car: How to Find the Real Number

 Off-lease vehicles go to auction or get sold directly to dealers.
 These are often well-maintained with documented service history.

 The key insight: Most used cars have an auction record somewhere.
 That record shows exactly what dealer paid for car.
-Learn how to check if used car sold at auction.
+Learn how to check if a used car sold at auction.

 How to Find What Dealer Paid for Car